Nida-QA/Selenium-project/README.md

 ### What is this repository for? ###

-* Cucumber Based Automation Framework for Web, Android and IOS application.
+* Cucumber Based Automation Framework for Web.

 ### Prepared By: ###

-* Name: Muhammad.
+* Name: Muhammad Waqar Tufail.
-* Email: muhammad.jamshed@systemsltd.com
+* Email: samar4250@gmail.com
-* Ph No: (+92) 31-3787974
+* Ph No: (+92) 334-360 9679